-Japan is the first country in the world to have a rapidly declining birth rate and an aging population.
-Under these circumstances, it is necessary to extend the healthy life expectancy of each citizen, and to ensure the sustainability of social security by taking all possible measures, including improving efficiency and productivity, while also maintaining and improving the quality of services at busy medical and nursing sites.
+Japan is the first country in the world to have a rapidly declining birth rate and an ageing population.
+Under these circumstances, it is necessary to take measures to promote a healthy life expectancy of each citizen, and to ensure the sustainability of social security.
+Such measures include improving efficiency and productivity, while also maintaining and improving the quality of services at busy medical and nursing sites.

 Social Changes, Data Protection and Cybersecurity

 In addition, the social change known as Society 5.0 is rapidly progressing, through the use of advanced information and communication technologies and data.
 In the field of healthcare, data is handled not only by entities engaged in healthcare, but also by new entities, including private companies.
 These social changes have brought about a number of important issues that must be addressed not only in Japan, but also internationally, such as rules for data utilisation, the protection of personal information, and cybersecurity measures.

 Special consideration should also be given to privacy regarding health, medical, and nursing care information.
 For this reason, all actors, including the State, must take necessary measures in promoting these efforts.
 In particular, it is essential to take all possible measures to ensure information security in the medical field, as one of the important infrastructure fields.

 With the advancement of ICT in the medical field, it is also important to confirm the identity of healthcare workers and promote measures to prevent forgery and falsification of electronic documents.